What is Burnout?

 When we focus all of our time and energy on work, it’s easy to forget to attend to our own needs.
 For example, becoming so absorbed in our work that we “forget” to eat is such a common experience that it has become a recurring theme on television.

-Pushing our brains and bodies to their limits while sacrificing sleep, nutritious food, and other forms of self-care inevitably has negative consequences.
+Pushing our brains and bodies to their limits while sacrificing sleep, food, and self-care inevitably has negative consequences.
 The upside of this is that resolving burnout can sometimes be as simple as remembering to attend to those needs.

 The Mayo Clinic recommends exercise as an effective way to both get your mind off of work and to de-stress.
 Exercise causes your body to release endorphins, which are essentially “feel-good neurotransmitters,” giving you a mood boost.
 Working out is also known to decrease symptoms of anxiety and depression.